JuliaStats/Distributions.jl/doc/source/multivariate.rst

     Draw samples and output them to a pre-allocated array x.
 Here, x can be either a vector of length ``dim(d)`` or a matrix with ``dim(d)`` rows.

+**Node:** In addition to these common methods, each multivariate distribution has its own special methods, as introduced below.

 Multinomial Distribution
 ---------------------------